Protect Your Intellectual Property Rights

 Fergus, A Law Office, welcomes the opportunity to personalize answers to your questions about IP, such as the following:

-What are IP rights and how do they work?
+What are Intellectual Property rights and how do they work?

-The following discussion outlines some of the basics of IP and its legal function for businesses and creative individuals.
+The following discussion outlines some of the basics of intellectual property and its legal function for businesses and creative individuals.
 At its essence, IP refers to people’s original creative works, including literary and artistic creations, designs and the names of companies.
 Well-known protection mechanisms for IP include the following:

 - Patents: According to the United States Patent and Trademark Office (USPTO), a patent is “the grant…issued by the [USPTO]” of “the right to exclude others from making, using, offering for sale” the invention in the United States or importing the invention into the U.S. Types include utility, design and plant patents.
 Infringing on someone else’s patent can be a costly mistake once litigation occurs.

-- Trademarks: Per the USPTO, a trademark can be “any word, phrase, symbol, design or a combination of these” identifying the IP owner’s goods or services.
+- Trademarks: Per the USPTO, a trademark can be “any word, phrase, symbol, design or a combination of these” identifying the Intellectual Property owner’s goods or services.
 Famous trademarks include the Nike “swoosh,” said to be worth billions of dollars, and the name Coca-Cola in cursive script.

 - Copyrights: These offer protection of rights to published and unpublished original works of authorship, such as literary, dramatic, musical, artistic, audiovisual and architectural works.